Add or edit a SharePoint Online source

 -

-Enter your SharePoint Online Tenant name or tenant address, and then click Sign In.
+Enter your SharePoint Online Tenant name, and then click Sign In.

 https://mycompany.sharepoint.com